 Go with recommendations

 Live musicians for events are great additions to an event, and the best way to figure out who would fit the best is to take recommendations from various sources.
-Musicians thrive on recommendations and word of mouth, even in the digital age.
+Even in the digital age, musicians continue to thrive on recommendations and word-of-mouth.

 Here are a few trusted sources from which to get recommendations of musicians and bands.

 - Websites and reviews.
-Musicians with their own site, like Joey Armstrong of SMWRS, are trustworthy because previous clients can write reviews and recommendations for them online.
+Musicians with their own sites, like Joey Armstrong of SMWRS, are trustworthy because previous clients can write reviews and recommendations for them online.

 - Word of mouth, from friends or family.
-If you have friends and family who have hired musicians for events in the past, and have had a positive experience from a certain band, DJ or singer, you can trust this recommendation.
+If you have friends and family who have hired musicians for events in the past and have had a positive experience with a certain band, DJ, or singer, you can trust this recommendation.

 - Event planners.
 Event planners at your chosen venue or agency will often have a list of musicians they have worked with who are trustworthy and talented.